 - As an element of his practice in mass tort defense, Hall has represented his clients in connection with many of the administrative challenges of multi-district litigation on the federal level, and coordinated litigation at the California state level.
 He recently represented a drug manufacturer in a landmark 9th Circuit opinion curbing the abusive practice of joining hundreds of plaintiffs in state court class actions to avoid removal under the Class Action Fairness Act.

 Professional Liability Experience

 Another area of emphasis in Hall’s practice has been professional liability, particularly in the representation of attorneys.
 A disturbing trend in legal malpractice litigation has been the willingness of clients to sue counsel as “safety nets” for the clients’ endeavors, to insulate them from the risk of transacting business.

 - Berg & Berg Enterprises, LLC v.
-Sherwood Partners Inc.: Hall successfully represented counsel in a suit brought by an adversary who claimed a conspiracy between counsel and its client harmed the adversary.
-In the definitive published opinion on the California statute that requires judicial prescreening of such claims, the Court of Appeal adopted Hall’s construction of the statute, and reversed the trial court’s determination to permit the suit to proceed against Hall’s client.
+Sherwood Partners Inc.: Hall successfully represented counsel in a lawsuit brought by an adversary who claimed a conspiracy between counsel and its client harmed the adversary.
+In the definitive published opinion on the California statute that requires judicial prescreening of such claims, the Court of Appeal adopted Hall’s construction of the statute, and reversed the trial court’s determination to permit the lawsuit to proceed against Hall’s client.